Bermuda: Accessible For Everyone

 - People & Culture,

 - Travel Tips

-Several Bermuda taxi services provide wheelchair accessible transportation, making it easier to get from place to place.
+Several Bermuda taxi and minibus services provide wheelchair accessible transportation, making it easier to get from place to place.
 See below – and be sure to call ahead to make the proper arrangements.

 Additionally, Bermuda’s convenient public ferries are easily accessible from the Hamilton Ferry Terminal, the ferry dock at Royal Naval Dockyard, and the Rockaway ferry point in Southampton.
 There is also limited accessibility for the dock at St. George’s – see crew for assistance.
 For further information, call the Hamilton Terminal at +1 (441) 295-4506.